 National text is a supplementary option for ECDIS.
 If used, the style for Latin characters must be similar to the English text.
 Other characters should conform to the requirements in C-10.2.2 and C-10.2.3 as far as possible.

+TIFF is not recommended for pictures embedded in HTMlL files because common HTML viewers currently need a special plugin for TIFF.

 Because of potential usability and cybersecurity issues.
 Revised restrictions may be adopted after the IEC cybersecurity standard is complete.

 Adoption of S-128 (Catalogue of Nautical Products) may change this situation.